RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-In the exmple, we selected the default available models for Southern Iberian spined-loach (*Cobitis paludica*) large.
-For this species and size class there are seven models obtained from expert-knowldge and empirical data collectes in the Estena (Guadiana) and Yeguas (Guadalquivir) rivers.
+In the example, we selected the default available models for Southern Iberian spined-loach (*Cobitis paludica*) large.
+For this species and size class there are seven models obtained from expert-knowldge and empirical data collected in the Estena (Guadiana) and Yeguas (Guadalquivir) rivers.
 The default available models include two Fuzzy Rule-Based Systems (FRBSs) obtained from expert-knowledge and literature (EKorL), one for Summer (warm period) and Winter (cold period).
 The set